 Alberto Giacometti in front of his studio in Paris, photographed by Emmy Andriesse.

 A photo of John Singer Sargent in his studio in Paris, 1885.
-Sargent was an English portrait and mural painter.
+Sargent was an American portrait and mural painter.

 Louis-Robert Carrier-Belleuse (1848-1913), painter, sculpter and ceramicist, in his atelier, 1910.

 Meet Leonor Fini, the forgotten bohemian Queen of the Paris art world.

 Emmanuel Frémiet (1824-1910), French sculptor known for his animal sculptors along with the first statue of Joan of Arc horseback.

 Henri de Toulouse-Lautrec with a model in his atelier 1894.

 Auguste Rodin (1840-1917) seated beside his work in his studio, photographed by Dornac from the archives Larousse, Paris, France.

 Camille Claudel in her studio, who I’d like to stop and briefly tell her story here, as I might not get another chance to.
 She was the elder sister of the poet and diplomat Paul Claudel and the lover, co-worker and muse of sculptor Auguste Rodin.
 She was a sculptor in her own right and art critics of the era described her as “a revolt against nature: a woman genius.”
 Claudel ultimately became Rodin’s rival and their affair ended.
 Her sculptures were often very sexual and she struggled to get funding after her break with Rodin– some believe this was his doing.
 Other believe it was not Rodin, but her own brother who was jealous of her genius, and conspired with her mother, who never forgave her for her supposed immorality.